-More research is needed for all the Level 1 and Level 2 screeners recommended to firm up promising findings.
+All of the Level 1 and Level 2 screeners for which recommendations are made will benefit from further research to verify promising findings.

-2.B.1 Recommendations on Screening for ASD
+3.B.1 Recommendations on Screening for ASD

 Recommendations with an "[E]" designation were determined to be supported by the scientific literature reviewed by expert reviewers.